 Cubital tunnel syndrome causes pain that feels a lot like the pain you feel when you hit the "funny bone" in your elbow.
 The "funny bone" in the elbow is actually the ulnar nerve, a nerve that crosses the elbow.
 The ulnar nerve begins in the side of your neck and ends in your fingers.

-Cubital tunnel syndrome may occur when a person frequently bends the elbows (when pulling, reaching, or lifting), leans on their elbow a lot, or has an injury to the area.
+Cubital tunnel syndrome may happen when a person bends the elbows often (when pulling, reaching, or lifting), leans on their elbow a lot, or has an injury to the area.

 Arthritis, bone spurs, and previous fractures or dislocations of the elbow can also cause cubital tunnel syndrome.

 In many cases, the cause is not known.

 The following are the most common symptoms of cubital tunnel syndrome.
 However, each person may experience symptoms differently.
 Symptoms may include: